 It is our aim to ensure our patients experience the highest possible quality of care, by ensuring excellence in all aspects of our practice.
 We will endeavour to provide patients with the best and most current treatments, methods, materials and equipment within our resource capabilities to ensure that patients receive a high quality of service.
 Teamwork within Berwick Healthcare is highly valued and encouraged in order to promote a harmonious and productive environment and to optimise patient care.
 Ethical and responsible professional behaviour is expected, and seen as being essential to maintaining the trust and loyalty of patients, staff, and all Berwick healthcare stakeholders.

-(Directors of Board L – R) Professor Leon Piterman Pro Vice Chancellor Monash University ,Dr Roger Smith, Anne Peek, Dr Graeme Downe (Chair), Dr Nick Demediuk
+(Directors of Board L – R) Professor Leon Piterman Pro Vice Chancellor Monash University (Resigned) ,Dr Roger Smith, Anne Peek, Dr Graeme Downe (Chair), Dr Nick Demediuk

 The DCSCL Board has five (5) Directors: